Nonsuch 22

-The Nonsuch 22 is a Canadian trailerable sailboat, the smallest of the series of Nonsuch sailboats.
+The Nonsuch 22 is a recreational keelboat, the smallest of the series of Nonsuch sailboats.
 It was designed by Mark Ellis Design and first built in 1984.

 The design is a scaled-down development of the original, larger Nonsuch 30.

 Production

 The design was built by Hinterhoeller Yachts in St. Catharines, Ontario, Canada starting in 1984.
 It went out of production in about 1990.
 A total of 58 examples were built before production ended.